 Well, at least Wonder Woman is enjoying herself.

 For the rest of us, Batman v Superman: Dawn of Justice is grim and ponderous, right down to its deafening dreadnought of a score.
 It wants us to believe it’s trafficking in topical notions of politics, religion, and moral ambiguity, but its main currency is our contemporary penchant for hip and affected pessimism.

 If this is what DC has in store for its superhero movies, than let’s just hand Earth to the villains.
 At least they know how to have fun.

 Director: Zack Snyder.

-Based on the characters created by Bob Kane and Bill Finger (Batman) and Jerry Siegel and Joe Shuster (Superman).
+Based on the characters created by Bob Kane & Bill Finger (Batman) and Jerry Siegel & Joe Shuster (Superman).

-Batman v Superman: Dawn of Justice trailer 1 and 2: Warner Bros.
+Ben Affleck and Henry Cavill Batman v Superman: Dawn of Justice images: Warner Bros.

 “Batman v Superman: Dawn of Justice (2016) Movie Review” last updated in January 2022.